Smashing Magazine - we smash you with the information that will make your life easier. really.

 Surprisingly, according to our studies:

 Of course, picking a dark or light design depends strongly on your personal approach and individual goals for your portfolio.
-Saying that the “trend” strong favors light designs would be inaccurate because each type serve its purpose in its particular context.
+Saying that the “trend” strong favors light designs would be inaccurate because each type serving its purpose in its particular context.

 2. How Many Columns?